gerson-evocorp/passport-multiauth/README.md

 $ composer require smartins/passport-multiauth
 ```

-To all works fine, we need to ensure that the `SMartins\PassportMultiauth\Providers\MultiauthServiceProvider::class` service provider
+To all works fine, we need to ensure that the `GViana\PassportMultiauth\Providers\MultiauthServiceProvider::class` service provider
 be registered before `Laravel\Passport\PassportServiceProvider::class`.

 Firstly, you will remove the `laravel/passport` package from Laravel [Package Discovery](https://laravel.com/docs/5.8/packages#package-discovery).